microsoft/BotFramework-WebChat/HOOKS.md

 This function will return the image and initials of the user.
 Both image and initials are optional and can be falsy.

+To set the avatar for user, use style options.

 ## `useClockSkewAdjustment`

 ```js